London Broncos

-The London Broncos are a professional rugby league club based in Wimbledon, England.
-They play their home games at Plough Lane and compete in the Betfred Championship.
+The London Broncos are a professional rugby league club based in Wimbledon, in south London, England.
+They play their home games at Plough Lane and currently compete in the RFL Championship.

 Whilst the club has never won a major trophy, they have finished second in the League Championship once and have been Challenge Cup runners-up once.
-They have also won the Championship Grand Final, to gain promotion to the Super League, on two occasions.
+They have had significant successes, such as winning the Championship Grand Final.
+When they achieved this, they gained promotion to the Super League, on two occasions.

-Originally formed as Fulham Rugby League Club in 1980, they have also previously been known as London Crusaders and Harlequins Rugby League.
-London's home colours are black, red and white.
+Originally formed as Fulham Rugby League Club in 1980, they have also previously been known as London Crusaders and as Harlequins Rugby League.
+London's traditional home colours are black, red and white although their current home kit is all dark blue, with an all white away kit.

 History

 Origins

 Professional rugby league was briefly represented in London during the 1930s by London Highfield (1933), Acton and Willesden (1935–36) and Streatham and Mitcham (1935–36).
 All these were speculative clubs set up by local businessmen specifically as money making exercises, and were ultimately driven out of business through poor finances.
 Thereafter, the sport of rugby league in England remained exclusively a northern based game for over forty years until the formation in 1980 of a new club in London, Fulham.